Singapore Mei Fun (Mai Fun) recipe with Char Siu pork, carrot, red onions, shrimp and napa cabbage

 Instructions

-- Heat up around ½ tablespoon oil in pan and make a thin omelet.
-Then shred the egg omelet on your cutting board after cooling down.
+- Heat up around 1/2 tablespoon oil in pan and make a thin omelet.
+Then shred the egg omelet on your cutting board after cooling down slightly.

 - Slice other ingredients and mix the stir fry sauce in a small bowl.

 - Heat up around 1 tablespoon oil in wok over medium fire.
-Add shrimp and Char Siu meat or sausage or ham to fry for around 10 to 20 seconds until aroma.
-Add other side ingredients including carrot, green pepper, onion and cabbage to fry for another 30 seconds or until they are slightly soften.
+Add shrimp to fry for around 10 to 20 seconds until aroma.
+Transfer out.

-- Add shredded egg omelet and scallions or green onions.
-Fry for another 20 second or so.
+- Add shredded egg omelet and scallions section, and optinally sesame oil.
+Fry for another 20 second or so until it is hot and firy.

 - Transfer out and serve hot.